jboss-developer/jboss-eap-quickstarts/batch-processing/README.md

 Check the `Generate a duplicate record` checkbox and click on `Generate a new file ans start import job` button.
 If you click on `Update jobs list` button, you will see that the job failed with the following Exit Status: `Error : org.hibernate.exception.ConstraintViolationException: could not execute statement`.
 This was caused because we tried to insert a duplicate record at the Database.

-This time we won't fix the file.
+This time we will not fix the file.
 Just click on `Restart` button again.
 If you  click on `Update jobs list` button, you will see that the job was marked as `ABANDONED` this time because it was restarted once.
-Notice that there's a new parameter: `restartedOnce=true`.
+Notice that there is a new parameter: `restartedOnce=true`.
 This behavior was implemented at `JobListener` for demonstration purpose to avoid that a `FAILED` job that was already restarted once, to be restarted twice.

 Server Log: Expected warnings and errors
 -----------------------------------